Tausif007-DA/sales-operations-performance-analysis-sql-power-bi/README.md

-# sales-operations-performance-analysis-sql-power-bi
+# sales-operations-Revenue-performance-analysis-sql-power-bi

-# 📊 Sales & Operations Performance Analysis (SQL Project)
+# 📊 Revenue and Team Performance Analysis (SQL Project)

 ## 🧩 Business Problem
 The company wants to analyze: